al0cam/mvp_edge/Readme.md

 - Run multiple worker instances to increase processing capacity
 - Redis handles job distribution across all available workers
 - Each worker can be run on a separate machine or container

+## Demonstration

+In the following video, we demonstrate the system in action:

+As you can see, the video showcases the job submission process, the workers processing jobs, and the API responses for job status tracking.
+The system is capable of handling multiple job types and can scale to meet demand.